Catalyst Pedals: A New Way to Pedal & Power Your Bike

-We may receive affiliate compensation with the purchase of footgear mentioned on this page.
+We may receive affiliate compensation with the purchase of footgear mentioned on this page (this doesn't cost you, the purchaser, anything, and it helps to keep Natural Footgear going).
 Even though we may receive compensation, we always give our honest opinions, findings, beliefs, or experiences on or about all items.
 See our Ethics Policy for more details.

 Dr. Marty Hughes is a chiropractic physician, or DC.
 He received his doctoral degree from Western States Chiropractic College (WSCC), now known as the University of Western States (UWS).
 Dr. Marty has always been interested in foot health, due to the connection between the feet and the spine.
 He has worked as a freelance writer for LiveStrong.com, for whom he contributed over 2,200 health-and-fitness articles.
 He is a co-founder of Natural Footgear and an ardent supporter of natural foot care approaches.
 Dr. Marty enjoys road cycling, trail running, hiking, canoeing, and cross-country skiing as well as exploring the mountains of Western North Carolina.

 Let the team at Natural Footgear help you!
 Subscribe to our newsletter for the latest offers and helpful info, and sign up for our FREE email courses on various topics and foot health conditions.

 We are here to help you every step of the way.
 Get our newsletter for the latest offers and helpful info, and sign up for our FREE email courses on various topics and conditions, including bunions, hammertoes, neuromas, plantar fasciosis, shin splints, ingrown toenails, and more.